-PROJECT L.1.a: De evelop habitat models for bycatch species caught in the EPO to support ecological risk assessments (ERAs) THEME: Ecologica l impacts of fisheries: assessment and mitigation GOAL: L. Evaluatir ng ecological impacts elop analytical tools to identify and prioritize species at risk for data collection, research and man gy and Ecosystem Program Objectives To use presence-only catch data to develop habitat models for all bycatch species caught in EPO tuna fisheries to facilitate mapping of their geographic range.
+PROJECT L.1.a: De evelop habitat models for bycatch species caught in the EPO to support ecological risk assessments (ERAs) THEME: Ecological impacts of fisheries: assessment and mitigation GOAL: L. Evaluating ecological impacts TARGET: L.1.
+Deve elop analytical tools to identify and prioritize species at risk for data collection, research and man research and management EXECUTION : Ecosy ystem Group Objectives To use presence-only catch data to develop habitat models for key bycatch species caught in EPO tuna fisheries to facilitate mapping of their geographic range.
 To make distribution maps available in a format suitable for use as base maps for ecological risk assessment models (PSA, EASI-Fish) Background Many bycatch species caught in EPO tuna fisheries lack sufficient biological and catch data to undertake traditional stock assessment to determine their vulnerability to fishing.
 Data-limited Ecological Risk Assessment (ERA) methods are now increasingly used to determine the most vulnerable species to fishing, which have a strong reliance on estimating impacts using the overlap of fishing effort with a species' distribution.
-Relevance for Developing habitat models for bycatch species will improve the fishing mortality management estimates using ERAs, from which their status can be determined and guide D managers.
-Duration 12 months Work plan and Jun-Dec 18: model development using data-rich species status Jan-Feb 19: apply habitat model to bycatch species Mar-April 19: Finalize habitat maps for bycatch species May 19: present final model and assessment results at SAC-10.
-External CPCs collaborators Deliverables Presentations at SAC-10 Procedure, if successful, to be used annually within ERA models to assess the vulnerability of bycatch species in the EPO.
+Relevance for Developing habitat models for bycatch species will improve the fishing mortality management estimates using ERAs, from which their status can be determined and guide managers.
+Duration 12 months Work plan and Jun-Dec 18: model development status Jan-Feb 19: apply habitat model to bycatch species to be included in ERAs Mar-April 19: Finalize habitat maps for bycatch species May 19: present final model and assessment results at SAC-10.
+External collaborators CPCs Deliverables Presentations at SAC-10 Procedure, if successful, to be used annually within ERA models to assess the vulnerability of bycatch species in the EPO.